Flmelody/windward-guide/docs/template/thymeleaf.md

 ## template file extension and location

-Template file should be placed in `template` folder of resource root, also you can custom your location.
+Template file should be placed in `templates` folder of resource root, also you can custom your location.
 The default template resolver only parse files that end with `html` extension, you can custom your owner template resolver for custom file extension.